-The pine processionary moth (PPM), Thaumetopoea pityocampa, is not known to exist in the United States, but it may pose a serious threat to pine and cedar trees if introduced.
-The larvae of this high-consequence defoliator strip trees bare of foliage, making them vulnerable to other pests, diseases, and environmental stressors.
-These larvae may be seen at dusk, traveling in long nose-to-tail processions to feed in the canopy, and again at dawn when they return to their nests.
+This organism is not known to be present in the United States but poses a threat.
+The pine processionary moth (PPM), Thaumetopoea pityocampa, is not known to exist in the United States, but if introduced, it may pose a serious threat to pine and cedar trees (Cedrus spp.*).
+The larvae of this high-consequence defoliator strip trees bare of foliage, leaving them vulnerable to other pests, diseases, and environmental stressors.

-As they consume foliage, pine processionary moths cause damage far beyond tree decline.
+As they consume foliage and harm individual trees, pine processionary moths can also pose environmental, economic, and health threats.
 Severe infestations could dramatically alter ecosystems by reducing biodiversity, degrading critical habitat, and endangering threatened plants.
 Repeat defoliation can decrease timber yields and quality, impacting timber and forestry industries.
-If trade quarantines were enacted, these industries would be further impacted.
+If trade quarantines were enacted, these industries would experience further strain.